 Whether you are interested in introducing students to primary source literacy, archival research skills, or resources available in the University Archives and Special Collections, our archivists can work with you to develop an instruction session or assignment to meet your learning objectives.

-To plan an instruction session with one of our archivists, please contact us at email@example.com.
-An archivist will contact you shortly to discuss learning objectives and schedule a session.
+To plan an instruction session or assignment with one of our archivists, please submit a class request through the ServiceNow Portal and an archivist will contact you shortly.